uecode/daemon-bundle/README.md

-#UecodeDaemonBundle #
+#Uecode DaemonBundle #
 ##Overview##
-UecodeDaemonBundle is a wrapper for the PEAR library System_Daemon which was created by Kevin Vanzonneveld.
+DaemonBundle is a wrapper for the PEAR library System_Daemon which was created by Kevin Vanzonneveld.

 This will enable you to install the symfony bundle and easily convert your Symfony2 console scripts into system daemons.